hellosign/hellosign-php-sdk/README.md

 3. A HelloSign subscription (to create a team)
 4. A HelloSign API subscription (to access paid API endpoints)
 5. A template with 1 signer role named 'Signer'
+6. A Team with 1 additional team member

 *** WARNING: these tests will add and remove users from your team.
 Use with caution.